SAMtoBAM/fusemblr/README.md

 Following assembly it is recommended that you run [PAQman](https://github.com/SAMtoBAM/PAQman) on your resulting assembly to comprehensively check the quality <br/>
+It is recommended to feed your resulting assembly to PAQman alongside the 1.filtlong/*.fz.gz set of reads <br/>
 This can also help you compare any assemblies you have to check for the best.